tencentyun/qcloud-documents/api/计算与网络/私有网络/弹性网卡相关接口/内网IP迁移_en.md

 This API (MigratePrivateIpAddress) is used to migrate private IPs.
 Domain for API request: <font style="color:red">vpc.api.qcloud.com</font>

-1) If a user of this API migrates a private IP from one elastic NIC to another elastic NIC, the primary IP address cannot be migrated.
+1) If a user of this API migrates a private IP from one ENI to another ENI, the primary IP address cannot be migrated.
-2) The original elastic NIC and the elastic NIC to which the private IP is migrated must be in the same subnet.
+2) The original ENI and the target ENI must be in the same subnet.

 ## 2. Input Parameters